There are two broad types of evidence: secondary and primary.

 This is sometimes referred to as filtered or pre-appraised evidence.

-You can find it in specialised EBP sources such as The Cochrane Library (notably in the Cochrane Database of Systematic Reviews) and in health and medical databases such MEDLINE, PubMed and CINAHL Plus with Full Text.
-See Where to Search for Evidence, for details of where to search for secondary, filtered, pre-appraised evidence.
+You can find it in specialised EBP sources such as The Cochrane Library (notably in the Cochrane Database of Systematic Reviews) and JBI COnNECT+, and in health and medical databases such MEDLINE, PubMed and CINAHL Plus with Full Text.
+See the next page, Where to Search for Evidence, for details of where to search for secondary, filtered, pre-appraised evidence.

 Primary evidence (unfiltered)